aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

  ```
 </details>

+## Trie
+* If we need to search among a bunch of strings, `trie` is the best DS.
+* Common data structures for looking up strings efficiently are
+  * Trie/Prefix Tree
+  * Suffix Tree
+* Tries are special trees (prefix trees) that make searching and storing strings more efficient.
+Tries have many practical applications, such as conducting searches and providing autocomplete.
+It is helpful to know these common applications so that you can easily identify when a problem can be efficiently solved using a trie.
+* Sometimes preprocessing a dictionary of words (given in a list) into a trie, will improve the efficiency of searching for a word of length k, among n words.
+Searching becomes O(k) instead of O(n).

+## Heap
+* If you see a top or lowest k mentioned in the question, it is usually a sign that a heap can be used to solve the problem.
+* If you require the top k elements, use a Min Heap of size k.
+Iterate through each element, pushing it into the heap.
+Whenever the heap size exceeds k, remove the minimum element.
+That will guarantee that you have the k largest elements.
+* You can also use `quickselect` algorithm to find kth-any element.
+Refer the `Search` section above

 ## Search
 * `Quickselect` is a textbook algorithm typically used to solve the problems "find kth something": kth smallest, kth largest, kth most frequent, kth less frequent, etc. It has `O(N)` average time complexity and widely used in practice.
 It worth to note that its worth case time complexity is O(N<sup>2</sup>), although the probability of this worst-case is negligible.
 The approach is the same as for quicksort.